Drug information

 - Store vials of azithromycin for injection below 86°F (30°C).
 Once the injection powder in the vial has been reconstituted with sterile water and diluted, it is stable for 24 hours at or below 86°F (30°C), or for 7 days if refrigerated at 41°F (5°C).

 - Store azithromycin dry powder for oral suspension below 86°F (30°C).
-After mixing, store the suspension between 41°F to 86°F (5°C to 30°C).
+After mixing, store the suspension between 41°F and 86°F (5°C and 30°C).
 Keep the oral suspension in a tightly closed container.

 - Do not use azithromycin if the original seal over the container opening is broken or missing.